chibuzoraustine/mpw-checkout-react/README.md

 ### `useMPWCheckout`

-A hook that gives access to the payment state and functions such as `initiatePayment`, `isOpen`, `isLoading`, and more.
+A hook that gives access to the payment state and functions such as `initiatePayment`, `payReference`, `isOpen`, `isLoading`, and more.

+- `initiatePayment`: Starts a new payment flow with the provided `requestBody`.
+- `payReference`: Continues a payment using an existing `orderReferenceCode`.

 **Example**
 ```tsx